ji5jan1/travel-things/README.md

 ![Cover Image](/travel-things-cover.png "Cover Image")

-### **Welcome to my travel log!**
+### Welcome to my travel log!
-I found Markdown as a language more convenient to use than HTML, and I like that a lot!
+I found Markdown as a language more convenient to use than HTML, and I like that a lot!<br>
-For me, using GitHub as the publishing platform will be less stressful than creating a social page (I cared about the number of likes a lot!)
+For me, using GitHub as the publishing platform will be less stressful than creating a social page (I cared about the number of likes a lot!)<br>
-In this repo, I'm mainly using Markdown to record my journeys!
+In this repo, I'm mainly using Markdown to record my journeys, just like how others are using WordPress!<br>
 Hope you'll enjoy my content~ (✿´‿`)

 ### 🗂️ Directory 🗂️